 In the last year, the company saw a 10% reduction in driver turnover, saving $8,000 in recruitment and replacement costs per driver.

 Leveraging Automation for Proactive Maintenance

-Sandra Rose-Brown, Manager of Fleet Maintenance across all eight of Dohrn’s maintenance shops, also has safety top of mind.
+Sandra Rose-Brown, Director of Fleet Maintenance across all eight of Dohrn’s maintenance shops, also has safety top of mind.
 “Maintenance is all about safety, that’s our top priority,” she said.